New big challenge for the area.

 Residents are experiencing noise and disruption as work around the site ramps up.

 How can a Government that we put in office to protect our heritage, allow this wanton destruction to take place?
 Our forefathers back in the nineteenth century designed this magnificent boulevard from a dirt track for the citizens of Melbourne.
-Make no mistake, the station can be moved a short distance to save St Kilda Road.
+Make no mistake, the station could have been moved a short distance to save St Kilda Road.